Reading time: 10 minutes

 What is a transfer balance account?

 If you receive your super as an income stream, you will have a transfer balance account in your name with the ATO.
-That account will commence on either the date you first received a retirement income stream after 1 July 2017, or on that date if you were already receiving a retirement phase income stream on 30 June 2017.
+That account will start on either the date you first received a retirement income stream after 1 July 2017, or on that date if you were already receiving a retirement phase income stream on 30 June 2017.

 A transfer balance account report will include both credits and debits as shown in this example: